 - The belt will have a smooth back

 How to Identify a BRECOflex Spliced and Welded Timing Belt

 Spliced and welded timing belts are used in many general purpose applications.
 They are the preferred construction type for conveying, as well as for welded profiles and backings.
-They can be machined and are available in most tooth configurations.
+We are able to machine these belts and they are available in most tooth configurations.

-- A spliced and welded belt starts with a length of open-ended roll stock that has finger splices cut into it and is then heat welded together
+- A code “V” belt starts with a length of open roll stock that has finger splices cut into it and is then heat welded together

 - It has the same sealed edges and smooth back as open ended belts

 - Because it is welded, it had 50% of the strength of a truly endless belt

 - You can purchase “V” belts in one tooth increments from a minimum length. see our B212 Catalog for more details.